 Self Assessment tax returns

 If you are self-employed, or your financial affairs are more complicated than PAYE can handle (if you have a high income, for example, or income from a number of sources), you might be expected to fill in a Self Assessment tax return each year.
 From that tax return, HMRC will then calculate how much tax you owe and send you a tax bill.
 If you are registered for Self Assessment, you will have to fill in a Self Assessment tax return each tax year unless you notify HMRC that you no longer need to complete a tax return.
-If you have untaxed income of over £2,500, you will also have to fill in a Self Assessment tax return.
-If you have untaxed income of less than £2,500, you need to contact HMRC on the Income Tax helpline – 0300 200 3300 (textphone 0300 200 3319) – and they will tell you what you need to do about that income.
+If you have earned over £1,000 through self-employment or have over £2,500 in untaxed income (such as tips) you will have to complete a tax return.

 Which state benefits are taxable?

 It might seem strange that you can be taxed in state benefits you receive but actually, there is quite a long list of benefits that count as income as far as HMRC are concerned.

 The following benefits are classed as taxable:

 - Incapacity Benefit (after the 29th week of receiving it)

 If you receive any of these benefits, they will count towards your taxable income in any tax year.